bgord/knowledge/README.md

 - Delayed automatic transition
 - Internal transition
 - What's an actor in xstate?
+- Add metadata to a state node and use it in a component

 ### [yarn](yarn.md)
 - Upgrade a version of the package in yarn